Skip to Main Content

 The Full Scope of Fixer Responsibilities in Romanian Production

-The daily work of a production fixer in Romania is broader than most international producers expect.
-Romania's permit system operates at multiple levels — municipal, county, and national — and the country's mix of historic, natural, and urban locations each bring their own logistical requirements.
-Here is what a fixer typically manages across the lifecycle of a Romanian production.
+Here is the breakdown.
+The daily work of a production fixer in Romania is wider than most global producers expect.
+Romania's permit system operates at many levels — city, county, and national — and the country's mix of historic, natural, and urban locations each bring their own logistical needs.
+Here is what a fixer mostly manages across the lifecycle of a Romanian production.

-- ●[Filming permits](/services/pre-production/film-permit-acquisition/) — applications to the relevant Primaria for public spaces, the Ministry of Culture for protected heritage sites, and national park authorities for wilderness locations in the Carpathians or Danube Delta
+• [Filming permits](/services/pre-production/film-permit-acquisition/) — applications to the relevant Primaria for public spaces, the Ministry of Culture for covered heritage sites, and national park authorities for wilderness locations in the Carpathians or Danube Delta

-- ●Equipment — coordinating with Romanian rental houses in Bucharest, managing customs clearance for gear imported from Western Europe, and arranging backups from local stock
+• Gear — setting up with Romanian rental houses in Bucharest, managing customs clearance for gear imported from Western Europe, and arranging spares from local stock

-- ●Government and institutional liaison — representing the production to Romanian authorities, managing CNC paperwork for the cash rebate, and coordinating with police for traffic control or security
+• Government and body-level liaison — representing the production to Romanian authorities, managing CNC forms for the cash rebates, and setting up with police for traffic control or security

-- ●Transport and accommodation — organizing vehicles, drivers, and hotel blocks across a country where distances between filming regions can be significant
+• Transport and lodging — organizing cars, drivers, and hotel blocks across a country where distances between filming regions can be major

-- ●Budget and financial management — building accurate budgets in RON, managing local payments, and maintaining the financial records required for rebate qualification
+• Budget and financial management — building accurate budgets in RON, managing local payments, and keeping the financial records needed for rebates qualification

-- ●Crisis resolution — handling the unpredictable, from weather disruptions in mountain locations to last-minute changes in local authority requirements
+• Crisis resolution — handling the unpredictable, from weather disruptions in mountain locations to last-minute changes in local authority needs

 Pre-Production: Where Romanian Shoots Are Won or Lost

+Here is the run-down.
 The pre-production phase in Romania is where a fixer's local knowledge has the most direct impact on a production's success.
-Romania's permit system is not centralized: filming in Bucharest requires approval from the city's Primaria, heritage sites fall under the Ministry of Culture, national parks have their own authorities, and military or government facilities require separate channels entirely.
-A fixer who has processed dozens of Romanian permits knows the realistic timelines for each — and knows that the timeline for a permit in Cluj-Napoca is different from Bucharest, which is different again from a rural Transylvanian municipality.
-They also handle the CNC registration that qualifies productions for the 35% cash rebate, a process that requires a locally registered company, detailed budget breakdowns, and specific documentation formats.
+Romania's permit system is not centralized: filming in Bucharest needs approval from the city's Primaria, heritage sites fall under the Ministry of Culture, national parks have their own authorities, and military or government facilities need separate channels fully.
+A fixer who has processed dozens of Romanian permits knows the realistic timelines for each — and knows that the timeline for a permit in Cluj-Napoca is different from Bucharest.
+This is different again from a rural Transylvanian municipality.
+They also handle the CNC sign-ups that qualifies shoots for the 35% cash rebates, a process that needs a locally registered firm, detailed budget breakdowns, and specific records formats.

 Production: Managing Complexity Across Diverse Terrain

 Romania's appeal to filmmakers — its geographic and architectural diversity within a relatively compact country — creates real logistical complexity during production.
-A shoot might move from a controlled studio environment at MediaPro in Bucharest to a medieval fortress in Transylvania to a remote wetland in the Danube Delta within a single production schedule.
-Each environment demands different crew, different equipment considerations, different permits, and different contingency plans.
-The fixer orchestrates these transitions, managing the local crew and vendor relationships at each location, troubleshooting problems as they arise, and maintaining communication between the international production team and the Romanian partners on the ground.
+A shoot might move from a controlled studio environment at MediaPro in Bucharest to a medieval fortress in Transylvania to a remote wetland in the Danube Delta within a single shoot schedules.
+Each environment demands different crew, different gear considerations, different permits, and different backup plans.
+The fixer orchestrates these transitions, managing the local crew and vendor relationships at each location, troubleshooting problems as they arise, and keeping communication between the global shoots team and the Romanian partners on the ground.

 Administrative Compliance and Rebate Documentation

-Romania's 35% cash rebate is a powerful incentive, but claiming it requires meticulous documentation.
-Productions must register with the CNC, meet minimum qualifying spend thresholds, maintain detailed financial records of all Romanian expenditure, and submit a comprehensive application after production wraps.
-The fixer or production service company manages this documentation throughout the production, ensuring that every qualifying expense is properly recorded and that the final application meets the CNC's requirements.
-They also handle Romanian employment law compliance for local crew hires, equipment customs declarations, insurance requirements, and the VAT reclaim process that applies to qualifying foreign productions.
+Romania's 35% cash rebates is a powerful incentive, but claiming it needs careful records.
+Productions must register with the CNC, meet minimum qualifying spend thresholds, keep detailed financial records of all Romanian expenditure, and submit a full application after production wraps.
+The fixer or shoot service firm manages this records across the production, making sure that each qualifying costs is well recorded and that the final application meets the CNC's needs.
+They also handle Romanian employment law compliance for local crew hires, gear customs declarations, insurance needs, and the VAT reclaim process that applies to qualifying foreign shoots.

 ACT 03